Messaging Analytics

 • Transit Rate: Percentage of messages still pending a final delivery status (e.g., in queue, no coverage, etc.)

-This table appears directly below the KPIs and breaks down performance metrics per delivery channel..
+The performance table appears directly below the KPIs.
+It breaks down metrics per delivery channel.

 The table consists of the following columns: